Moray Estate: Randolph Crescent

 This street forms the entrance into the estate from the south.
 Randolph Crescent Garden was originally retained by Lord Moray and Graham's plan showed a large mansion in the centre, probably as a replacement to Drumsheugh House.
 It was ultimately decided this was not a good location to build.

 The elevated ground level in the central garden may be the original ground level or may be due to the placing of excess soil here during original construction.
 It facilitated a large air raid shelter being constructed here during the Second World War.

-Notable residents include Edward Gordon, Baron Gordon of Drumearn (2), William Mackintosh, Lord Kyllachy (6), Robert Smith Candlish (9), Erskine Douglas Sandford (11), William Campbell, Lord Skerrington (12), James Stevenson and his daughters Flora and Louisa (13), the final Lord Tredegar, and later his sister, Avis Gurney.(16).
+Notable residents include Edward Gordon, Baron Gordon of Drumearn (2), William Mackintosh, Lord Kyllachy (6), Robert Smith Candlish (9), Erskine Douglas Sandford (11), William Campbell, Lord Skerrington (12), James Stevenson and his daughters Flora and Louisa (13), and Lord Tredegar his sister, Avis Gurney (16).